sethfischer/sethfischer.github.io/content/web-development/drupal-8-workflow-using-git-subtree-merge.rst

     $ git pull -s subtree upstream 8.0.x

-The above command will merge the history of ``upstream`` with the main repository.
+The preceding command merges the history of ``upstream`` with the main repository.
 If it is not preferable to merge histories the ``--squash`` and ``--no-commit`` options can be used along with the ``-s subtree`` strategy
 option: